Cosby5/All-My-Stars/README.md

 ## Verilog

 - [kuanwoo/SYMPL64_FloatingPoint_RISC-](https://github.com/kuanwoo/SYMPL64_FloatingPoint_RISC-) - SYMPLYON 64-bit GP-GPU Compute Unit ISA and synthesizable Verilog RTL model for IEEE754-2008 Compute applications.
 This is a single floating-point compute unit with four, interleaving threads.
 It features FloPoCo-generated floating-point operators.
-- [erickahmed/square-one](https://github.com/erickahmed/square-one) - Square One is a virtual computer built from scratch, starting from the logic gates and CPU to an assembler and compiler, whilst at the very high level Java is implemented
+- [erickahmed/square-one](https://github.com/erickahmed/square-one) - Square One is a virtual computer built from scratch, starting from the logic gates and CPU to an assembler and compiler (in developement), whilst at the very high level Java will be implemented
 - [scarv/scarv-cpu](https://github.com/scarv/scarv-cpu) - SCARV: a side-channel hardened RISC-V platform
 - [wd5gnr/DensePackDecimal](https://github.com/wd5gnr/DensePackDecimal) - Need to fit 3 decimal digits in 10 bits with no multiplying or dividing?
 Here you go...
 - [RichmondJohnson/Content-Integrity-Checker-on-LED-screens-using-MD-5-Hash-Hardware-Accelerator](https://github.com/RichmondJohnson/Content-Integrity-Checker-on-LED-screens-using-MD-5-Hash-Hardware-Accelerator) - A hardware accelerator and a supporting software stack validate the contents displayed on digital screens using a custom pipelined hardware